strovertz/sdk-aws-account-creating/README.md

 Virtual environment with Python 3.6 is created and the path to the binaries in the virtual environment's folder is added to the $PATH.
 With that, running command python will use Python3.6 or whichever Python version is installed in the virtual environment.

 Example
-In folder logic here is a Python example package and file which use library boto3 to list all buckets in the AWS S3.
+In folder logic here is a Python example package and file which use library boto3 to create an aws account using AWS Service Catalog + AWS Control Tower.